Seed Grant program for developing world entrepreneurs

 - Review: MIT faculty and staff and industry and geography experts review applications.

-- Interviews: Applicants may be invited to attend an interview in the Legatum Center’s office.
+- Interviews: Strong applications that meet the proposal criteria will be invited to participate in an interview in November.
 If applicants are unable to attend in person, they may have an opportunity to interview via phone or Skype.

 - Re-applicants: Please note that students who have applied for Legatum Center Seed Grants in the past, regardless of whether they received an award, are eligible to apply for Seed Grants again.
 Previous submissions will not be reviewed.